Kelvinskell/newsread/README.md

 **NewsRead** is highly customizable and offers the user a variety of options to chose from in selecting how thier news feed will be displayed.
 This includes country, language and category selections.

-A secondary objective of this project is to demonstrate usage of Microservices in software design.

-# What Are Microservices?
-Microservices, as explained by [Redhat](https://www.redhat.com/en/topics/microservices/what-are-microservices), are an an architectural approach to building applications.

-As an architectural framework, microservices are distributed and loosely coupled, such that a change in one microservice does not break the entire app.

-Two major benefits of this loosely coupled design are:
- - Reliability
- - Scalability

-Microservices are highly reliable in that malfunction of one part of the application does not necessarily affect the entire service.
-Due to their loose architecture, each microservice can be scaled up or down - as needed - without affecting the entire service.
-Microservices underlie much of Modern Devops and Software engineering.

-For more information about Microservices, this [article](https://aws.amazon.com/microservices/) provides an excellent overview.

 # Project Description
-This application is made up of three microservices:
+This application is made up of three units:
  - Frontend service
  - Login service
  - News service

 ### Frontend Service
-The Frontend microservice of this application is responsible for displaying the home page and directing users to the Login Service.
+The Frontend service of this application is responsible for displaying the home page and directing users to the Login Service.

-This service runs on port 5000

 ### Login Service
 The login service utilises the flask login manager as well as intricate python code, to register and authenticate users.